xd009642/treadmill/README.md

 deeper and learn more.
 And maybe some day I'll write what I learn up and take you all along for the ride.
 But until then, gotta run!

+## Current Progress at Stop

+So I had the hyper server example running, but clients require DNS and I wasn't just easily able to replace a client with my runtime as a result.
+So I fell down a DNS and mio rabbit hole and lost interest.
+Maybe I'll restart again but the longer I'm aware the harder it becomes to return.

 ## Crates

 This project is split into multiple crates in the workspace here they are and